faceyspacey/rudy/docs/respond-modules.md

 ### Big Picture Conclusion

-Weirdly enough, as straightforward as it is, keying into a flat hash for namespacing is sophisticated enough to power deep trees of components + modules with the correct state, actions and side-effects they are supposed to have access to.
+Weirdly enough, as straightforward as it is, keying into a flat hash for namespacing is sophisticated enough to power deep trees of components with the correct state (as well as actions and side-effects they are supposed to have access to).

 Our far flatter state + side-effects system is able to run side by side with a highly nested component tree structure.